astronomer/docs/learn/airflow-snowflake.md

 [Snowflake](https://www.snowflake.com/) is one of the most commonly used data warehouses.
 Orchestrating Snowflake queries as part of a data pipeline is one of the most common Airflow use cases.
 Using Airflow with Snowflake is straightforward, and there are multiple open source packages, tools, and integrations that can help you realize the full potential of your existing Snowflake instance.

-This tutorial covers an example of orchestrating a complex pattern in Snowflake with Airflow, including:
+This tutorial covers an example of orchestrating complex Snowflake operations with Airflow, including:

 - Creating tables.
 - Loading data into Snowflake.
-- Running any transformation on data in Snowflake using Airflow operators.
+- Running transformations on data in Snowflake using Airflow operators.
 - Running data quality checks on data in Snowflake.

 Additionally, the [How it works](#how-it-works) sections offers further information on: